Yogesh-K-Matkar/react_concept_react_app/README.md

     **Advantages**:-
-    - Easy to understand/structured/manage data flow.
+    - Easy to understand and manage data flow.
     - Centralized storage of all data by Store
     - Global easy to access from Store
     - Predictable/Definite update of state by Reducer.